Custom Professional Development Workshops for Your School or District

 Creating Differentiated Learning Environments with Technology

 In this workshop, we will explore how technology can facilitate differentiation and create rich learning experiences that scaffold struggling students and enrich those who work at an accelerated pace.
 Given the accessibility features native to mobile devices such as text-to-speech, speech-to-text, interactive content, and quick access to supplemental resources, technology can be leveraged to create a "Least Restrictive Environment" for all students.
 During this hands-on workshop, participants will have abundant time to explore features, tools, apps, and pedagogical strategies to help students achieve the desired learning objectives.

 What does assessment look like in a Digital Age classroom of technology integration and multimodal projects?
 How do we distinguish between higher-order thinking and "bells-and-whistles?"
-In this session, we will explore the role of a "logic model" and backward-design principles in developing effective Assessment 2.0 strategies.
+In this session, we will explore the role of a backward-design principles in developing effective “Assessment 2.0” strategies.
 We will look at storyboarding techniques and rubrics that help establish a clear relationship between project goals and skill benchmarks.
-We will also focus on the critical role of formative assessments and timely intervention.
-Furthermore, we will also examine how a "2.0" assessment model differs from traditional assessment.
-A fundamental goal is to identify the characteristics of effective assessments that link to and measure student mastery of worthwhile learning goals.
+We will also focus on the critical role of formative assessments and timely intervention incorporating instant response systems such as Socrative, Formative, Padlet, Nearpod, and Kahoot to instantaneously uncover what students know, think, feel, and understand.
+Furthermore, we will examine how a "2.0" assessment model differs from traditional assessment.
+A fundamental goal of this workshop is to identify the characteristics of effective assessments that link to and measure student mastery of worthwhile learning goals.